PAWTUXET RANGERS, RIHM - 1774

 Officers

-Lieutenant Colonel Rowell, driven by an interest in local history and the Rangers, enlisted in 2010.
-Starting as a private, he has risen to the rank of Lieutenant Colonel and now serves as the Company’s Executive Officer after a stint as Adjutant.
+Colonel Rowell, driven by an interest in local history and the Rangers, enlisted in 2010.
+Starting as a private, he has risen to the rank of Colonel and now serves as the Company’s Commanding Officer after a stint as Adjutant.
 While he works with the musket line, artillery and color guard he has a particular interest in helping to maintain our historic armory.

 Lieutenant Colonel Gilbert enlisted in 1988 as a musket man, was promoted to Corporal as Company Clerk and then to Sergeant.
 He was elected as Armory Security Officer, served as Colors Officer, Adjutant, Executive Officer and has returned to the Adjutant position.
 He had served as company clerk on and off (mostly on) since 1989.
 He has served all positions on the artillery and is qualified as a Gun Captain.
 He is also very involved with the encampments.
 Lieutenant Colonel Gilbert is a Life Member of the Company.

-Captain Warburton has been with the Rangers for five years.
+Captain Archer has been with the Rangers since 2010.
 She has served as Colors Sergeant and recently was commissioned to Colors Officer.
 She grew up watching the Gaspee Days parade, which she hasn’t missed once in 23 years.
 Watching the Rangers lead the parade all of those years is what inspired her to join the group.

-Captain Niksa is very interested in local history and to make sure newer and next generations remember this very important history.
-Lt.
-Niksa enlisted in 2015 and started as a private and has moved up to the rank of Lieutenant and at this time serves as the Company’s Armory Security Officer.
+Major Niksa is very interested in local history and to make sure newer and next generations remember this very important history.
+Major Niksa enlisted in 2015 and started as a private and has moved up to the rank of Maj0r and at this time serves as the Company’s Armory Security Officer.
 He also has duties in the Color Guard, which was his desire when he enlisted.
-Also he has interest in maintaining the Armory and to make it safe and secure .
+Also he has interest in maintaining the Armory and to make it safe and secure.

 Larry Perez, MajorMajor Larry Perez, Executive Officer, Fife & Drum